iomatix/ioTools-X4Foundations/FontTools/README.md

 # FontTools

 This directory contains tools and scripts for converting installed fonts into X4-recognized formats such as `.dds` and `.abc`.
 The original author of the scripts is [Dmitry 'hhrhhr' Zaitsev](https://github.com/hhrhhr/Lua-utils-for-X-Rebirth/commits?author=hhrhhr).
 Every necessary script for this tool has been completely rewritten in both `LUA` and `.cmd` files to be compliant with X4:Foundations.
+For legacy scripts check the [hhrhhr's repo](https://github.com/hhrhhr/Lua-utils-for-X-Rebirth).

 ## Dependencies